lordamos/api.video-android-client/docs/SummariesApi.md

 Update summary details

 Update details for a summary.
-Note that this operation is only allowed for summary objects where `sourceStatus` is `missing`.

 ### Example
 ```java